SonicHollow/SonicHollowForum/README.md

 #### 3.20

 Create a new branch "login", including the completed login function (database queries, verification code and cookie), not including the web pages in version 1.
+Other files remain the same.

+Differences:
+1. No HTML5, js, css in version 1.
+Only login-related files.
+2. New LoginController and PageController.
+3. New *pom.xml*, *application.properties* and *application.properties-dev*.
+4. Only one SpringApplication class.

 **Todo**

+1. Login testing (database queries, verification code API and cookies).
-Integrate the registration function and develop the frontend for it.
+2. Integrate the registration function and develop the frontend.

 #### 3.12